 Finishes Made By Sandpaper

 Now compare this to Category B, made with sandpaper.
 This kind of surface finish is applied in a back and forth motion, so it leaves behind characteristic linear scratches producing a very obvious pattern.
 It’s possible to have an SPI surface finish for B-1 which also measures a flatness of Ra 2~3.
-But this finish doesn’t look the same as A3, nor would the part made from such a tool.
+But this finish doesn’t look the same as A3, nor would the plastic part made from such a tool.

-A B-grade finish is considered semi-gloss.
+A B-grade surface finish is considered semi-gloss.
 It’s fine enough to hide mold defects, tooling and machining marks while being less expensive to produce than A-Grade.
 These finishes are applied with sanding grit ranging from 600 grit for B-1, 400 for B-2 and 320 grit for B-3.

 Finishes Made with Grit Stone

 The C-Grade finishes are made with grit sanding stones.
 As with B-grade finishes the grits of the stones also range from 600 to 320, though they leave behind a surface that is rougher and less flat because the stones are more aggressive in their cutting action.
-Such a process is used to quickly erase tooling and mold marks and will leave behind a matte finish on plastic parts.
+Such a process is used to quickly erase tooling and mold marks and will leave behind a matte surface finish on plastic parts.

 Finishes Made By Blasting